wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-workflow/includes/4-add-flow.md

 1. Expand the **Post message in a chat or channel** action and for Post as, change this to **User**.

-1. In the Message section, clear out the dynamic content and then you'll need to re-add it back to the field.
+1. In the Message section, clear out the dynamic content and then you'll need to readd it back to the field.
 When you update the Post as section, it's not uncommon for dynamic content to also need updated.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the corrupted Dynamic Content for Message.](../media/corrupt-32.png)](../media/corrupt-32.png#lightbox)